 What about the Media (Delaware County) store?

 Media is in Delaware County, outside Philadelphia city limits, and is not subject to this ordinance.
-That store continues to operate normally regardless of the vote outcome.
+That store continues to operate normally regardless of the bill.
 Find directions to Media or any of our 55+ locations.

 Can I still order online?